jeremyfelt/webconference-2014/talk.md

 ## What does this entail?

-Ok.
-I’m getting to the point.

 What does all of this entail?
 How do you create a workflow that gets things from development to production in a painless, carefree manner?

-There are 4 parts.
-Each part shares 2 key pieces.
+There are four parts.
+Each part shares two key pieces.

-Parts: Version Control, Provisioning, Deployment, Testing
+Parts:

+	* Version Control
+	* Provisioning
+	* Deployment
+	* Testing

 Throughtout these four parts, as a whole and individually, we should focus on two things.

+Pieces:

-Pieces: Establish a workflow.
-Include everyone.
+	* Establish a workflow.
+	* Include everyone.

 Let's get into it.